uvichort/newsletter/README.md

 # Newsletter
-The Horticulture Club newsletter is written and compiled in LaTeX.
+The UVIC Horticulture Club newsletter is written and compiled in LaTeX.
 The files for that are here, as well as an archive of every previous newsletter issue in PDF format.
 There is also a website, linked below, which displays the most recent newsletter and links to download previous issues.